krazmadze/krazmadze.github.io/Projects.md

 ---
 Principal researcher in grant (SRNSFG-DAAD) "Temporal Logic of a Transitive Tn Structures."
 2025

-Doctoral Fellow in the University LMU (mcmp), 2025
+Doctoral Fellow in the University Ludwig-Maximilians-Universität München (LMU, MCMP), 2025

 Principal researcher in grant (SRNSFG-DAAD) "Temporal Logic of a Sequence of Finite Linear Processes."
 2024